AbhiSundu/AbhiSundu.github.io/content/posts/cool-blog-posts.md

 I played guitar for about 18 months during the acute phase of the pandemic.
 I really loved it.
 And to my surprise, I got pretty good during that short timeframe.
 But in 2021, I started my masters part-time while working full-time.
 I had no time left for the guitar.

 After graduating in 2023, I spent a few months trying and failing to get back into it.
-I'd play for a few months, then lose interest.
+I'd play for a few months, and then lose interest.

-I was talking to one of my friends about this at lunch, about how I felt sad that I'd put all this time into something that was really meaningful to me, but now it's gone.
+I was talking to one of my friends about this at lunch, about how I felt sad that I'd put all this time into something that was really meaningful to me, but now I've given up on it.

 I talked about how I felt guilty for leaving this little piece of me behind.
 About how at this point, it would take so long to "get back into it" that it's not even worth it anymore.
 I talked about how busy my life had become, and how I wouldn't have space for guitar anyway.

 In response, she said something along these lines:

 >I don't think you've lost that piece of you.
 It's fine that it's not a big part of your life right now.
 But one day, maybe five, ten, even twenty years from now, you might pick up that guitar again.
 Maybe it'll just be for 30 minutes, maybe it'll be for a couple hours.
-And maybe that'll be the last time you'll ever pick it up.
+And maybe that'll be the last time you ever pick it up.
 But in that moment, it'll remind you of all of the fun you had with it.
 It'll make that one day a little bit brighter.

-I think it's okay to leave bits of you behind.
+I think it's okay to leave pieces of yourself behind.
 If you're meant to return, you will.

 And if you don't, that's okay!

-**-------------------------------------**

-Lets gooooo!
-I wrote a blog post this year!!
-Let it be known that I've written at least one post per year!!
-Anyway my [mailing list](https://mailchi.mp/fe0667f0520b/abhi-sundus-mailing-list) has been a little broken for a while but you can still sign up for it and I'll try to notify you when I write a post like this or release a game.
+**-----------------------------------------------------**

+A while back, I read a tweet (whose source I cannot find) that said something along the lines of: "Curation is also art".

+Not sure if I'd call this blog post "art", but I really appreciate when the people I follow share the things that have influenced them.
+I hope you read the blog posts linked above.
+Those developers are all really insightful and I highly recommend reading more posts by them.

+My mailing list has been a little busted, but I'm planning on fixing it soon.
+So if you want to be notified when I write posts like this or when I release games, consider signing up for my [mailing list](https://mailchi.mp/fe0667f0520b/abhi-sundus-mailing-list).